Digital signal

 A digital signal is a signal that represents data as a sequence of discrete values; at any given time it can only take on, at most, one of a finite number of values.
-This contrasts with an analog signal, which represents continuous values; at any given time it represents a real number within a continuous range of values.
+This contrasts with an analog signal, which represents continuous values; at any given time it represents a real number within an infinite set of values.

-Simple digital signals represent information in discrete bands of analog levels.
+Simple digital signals represent information in discrete bands of levels.
 All levels within a band of values represent the same information state.
 In most digital circuits, the signal can have two possible valid values; this is called a binary signal or logic signal.
 They are represented by two voltage bands: one near a reference value (typically termed as ground or zero volts), and the other a value near the supply voltage.
-These correspond to the two values "zero" and "one" (or "false" and "true") of the Boolean domain, so at any given time a binary signal represents one binary digit (bit).
-Because of this discretization, relatively small changes to the analog signal levels do not leave the discrete envelope, and as a result are ignored by signal state sensing circuitry.
+These correspond to the two values zero and one (or false and true) of the Boolean domain, so at any given time a binary signal represents one binary digit (bit).
+Because of this discretization, relatively small changes to the signal levels do not leave the discrete envelope, and as a result are ignored by signal state sensing circuitry.
 As a result, digital signals have noise immunity; electronic noise, provided it is not too great, will not affect digital circuits, whereas noise always degrades the operation of analog signals to some degree.

 Digital signals having more than two states are occasionally used; circuitry using such signals is called multivalued logic.
 For example, signals that can assume three possible states are called three-valued logic.

 In a digital signal, the physical quantity representing the information may be a variable electric current or voltage, the intensity, phase or polarization of an optical or other electromagnetic field, acoustic pressure, the magnetization of a magnetic storage media, etcetera.
 Digital signals are used in all digital electronics, notably computing equipment and data transmission.